This degree in game engineering includes a year of study at Master's level, providing you with a deep understanding of this fascinating field.

 They also allow you to exploit such software and hardware in entertainment, engineering, design and scientific visualisation.

-The North East of England has emerged as a hub for games development over the past few years, making it an exciting place to kick-start your career in the industry.
+The North East of England is a hub for games development, making it an exciting place to kick-start your career in the industry.

 We have a policy of seeking British Computer Society (BCS) accreditation for all of our degrees, so you can be assured that you will graduate with a degree that meets the standards set out by the IT industry.